10900 Hefner Pointe Drive, Suite 101

 Friday: 8 a.m.–12 p.m.

-The cost of LASIK and other laser eye surgery procedures at our Oklahoma City center is a concern we hear from many patients.
-We want to make these advanced procedures accessible to as many people as possible because they can improve the quality of our patients’ lives.
+The cost of LASIK and other laser eye surgery procedures at our Oklahoma City center is a concern we hear from many patients we see from throughout the OKC region, including Norman, Moore, and surrounding areas.
+We want to make these advanced procedures accessible to as many people as possible and improve their quality of life.
 That’s why we offer a number of financing options.

 CareCredit® allows you to have your laser vision procedure immediately—then pay for it over time with monthly payments that fit easily into your budget.
 Now you don’t have to save up for years to finally get the vision you’ve always wanted.
 We’ll help you see clearer, sooner.

 CareCredit® can be used for all out-of-pocket costs on all eye procedures including LASIK, ICL, PRK, Lens Replacement, laser cataract surgery, and keratoconus treatments.

 For vision procedures, CareCredit® offers:

 - No upfront costs or pre-payment penalties